Myth: If you stand behind your snowboard, the vertical height of your board should land somewhere between your nose and your chin.

 Your weight and boot size are the two critical components for finding the right size snowboard, but remember: just like snowboarding, your board size is a personal preference.
 Use this article as a jumping off point and do a bit more research to find out what’s best for your weight, boot size, and style of riding. ∆

 Need help finding a board?
-Visit burton.com or hit up our friends at Rider Services (800-881-3138) to find out which one is right (and most importantly the right size) for you!
+Visit ourhelp and FAQ’s page or hit up the Burton Guide Team (800-881-3138) to find out which one is right for you.